Data Structures And Algorithms Interview Questions & Answers

 Answer:

-The Tower of Hanoi is a mathematical puzzle that consists of three towers (pegs) and more than one ring.
-All rings are of different sizes and stacked upon each other, where the large disk is always below the small disk.
-The aim is to move the tower of a disk from one peg to another without breaking its properties.
-This game’s objective is to move the disks one by one from the first peg to the last peg.
-And there is only ONE condition, and we cannot place a bigger disk on top of a smaller disk.
+The Tower of Hanoi is a mathematical puzzle consisting of three towers (pegs) and multiple rings.
+All rings are of different sizes and stacked on each other, where the large disk is always beneath the small disk.
+The aim is to move the tower of a disk from one peg to another without destroying its properties.
+The main objective is to move the disks one by one from the first to the last peg but cannot stack two discs on top of each other.

 15. Give some examples of greedy algorithms?